JLance7/Hackathon-Automate-It/README.md

 ## How we thought to solve them
 <ol>
     <li>A web application that automates filtering out unreliable news articles using machine learning</li>
-    <li>A personal graphical application that offers help and support based on your input</li>
+    <li>A personal graphical application that patient input and confirmation</li>
 </ol>

 ---